flaxmans/NatureEE2017/README.md

-#Nature Ecology and Evolution manuscript files repository
+#Nosil et al. 2017, *Nature Ecology and Evolution* manuscript files repository

-This git repository contains current working versions of documents, scripts, and figures for a manuscript soon to be published in *Nature Ecology and Evolution*.
+This git repository contains current working versions of documents, scripts, and figures for a manuscript published in *Nature Ecology and Evolution*:

+	Tipping points in the dynamics of speciation
+	by
+    Patrik Nosil, Jeffrey L. Feder, Samuel M. Flaxman & Zachariah Gompert
+    Nature Ecology & Evolution 1, Article number: 0001 (2017)
+    doi:10.1038/s41559-016-0001

-Most of the raw data are here for now, but some figures were produced using previously published data that are available in the Dryad repository  at: <http://dx.doi.org/10.5061/dryad.kc596>
+Most of the raw data are here for now, but some figures were produced using previously published data that are available in the Dryad repository  at: [http://dx.doi.org/10.5061/dryad.kc596](http://dx.doi.org/10.5061/dryad.kc596)

 Brief explanation of file types: